debiki/talkyard-prod-one/README.md

         ./scripts/schedule-automatic-upgrades.sh 2>&1 | tee -a ed-maint.log

 1. Point a browser to the server address, e.g. <http://your-ip-addresss> or <http://www.example.com>
    or <http://localhost>.
+Or <http://localhost:8080> if you're testing with Vagrant.
    In the browser, click _Continue_ and create an admin account with the email address you specified when you edited `play.conf` earlier (see above).

    If you didn't configure any email server (in `play.conf`), no